mantishub/mantishub-docs/plans_and_billing.rst

 Plans and Billing
 =================

-MantisHub offers three plans named Bronze, Silver and Gold.
+MantisHub offers three plans named Bronze, Gold and Platinum.
 A 30 day free trial is available for all plans, no credit card required.

 Monthly vs Annual